 Baking soda potions

 Erupting potions in a test tube or beaker made with baking soda and vinegar is always fun!
 We like to make witchy potions for Halloween, love potions for Valentine’s Day and fairy potions for any time of year.

 Experiment with water balloons or balloons filled with paint and create different patterns.
 Watching the splatter patterns change depending on where you drop them from is great fun and a fab science investigation for kids.

 Erupting soap is yet another classic and well known explosive science experiment to add to the list!
 This is also one of those rare experiments with a single ingredient – ivory soap!

 Similar to erupting soap, exploding peep geysers also need a microwave.
 We love a little twist with ghost peeps, and it would make this experiment perfect for trying around Halloween.
 If you don’t have peeps where you are, an ordinary marshmallow will work just as well.

 A simple tweak can turn an ordinary erupting volcano experiment into a fun multicoloured volcano!
 Let kids make their own volcano from scratch to extend the activity further.

-Last Updated on May 21, 2022 by Emma Vanstone
+Last Updated on March 20, 2023 by Emma Vanstone